Conventional Septic System Installation

 What is a conventional septic system?

-A conventional septic system is a two part onsite wastewater treatment setup.
+A conventional septic system is a two part onsite wastewater treatment setup designed for efficient waste management.
 A buried septic tank receives raw influent from the house drain, separates solids from liquids, and allows anaerobic bacteria to decompose organic matter.
 Clarified effluent then flows by gravity through a distribution box into a network of perforated pipes laid in gravel filled trenches called a drain field or leach field, where soil microorganisms filter and treat the wastewater before it percolates into the subsurface.
+On average, a properly maintained system can last 25 to 30 years or more.

 When should I schedule a conventional septic system installation?

-Schedule your installation when you’re building a new home on a lot without municipal sewer access, replacing a failed or non compliant system, or upgrading from a cesspool.
+Schedule your installation when you are building a new home on a lot without municipal sewer access, replacing a failed or non compliant system, or upgrading from a cesspool.
 Spring and summer typically offer the best ground conditions for excavation, but A-1 Bill Gibson Septic Service installs systems year round when weather and soil conditions allow.
+Call our office to discuss scheduling and learn more about what the job involves.

 Why does a perc test matter before installation?